Vermont Catamounts: Ice hockey

-The men's ice hockey team, coached by Kevin Sneddon, appeared in the 2009 Men's Frozen Four.
-It has also qualified for the NCAA Tournament in 1996, 1997, 2010, and 2014.
+The men's ice hockey team appeared in the NCAA Tournament Frozen Four in 1996 and 2009.
+They also qualified for the NCAA Tournament in 1988, 1997, 2010, and 2014.

 UVM's men's hockey team has produced 18 NHL players in its history.
 UVM alumni currently in the NHL include Viktor Stålberg '09 (New York Rangers), Torrey Mitchell '07 (Montreal Canadiens), Patrick Sharp '02 (Dallas Stars), Kevan Miller '11 (Boston Bruins), Connor Brickley '14 (Florida Panthers) and Michael Paliotta '15 (Chicago Blackhawks).
 Martin St. Louis '97, Eric Perrin '97, Sharp, Tim Thomas '97, and former NHL All-Star John LeClair '91 won the Stanley Cup in their careers.
 In 2004, St. Louis was awarded the Hart Memorial Trophy as the NHL's MVP, the Art Ross Trophy as the NHL's leading scorer, and the Lester B. Pearson Award as the league's most outstanding player in the regular season as judged by the members of the NHL Players Association.
 Thomas was awarded the Vezina Trophy as the NHL's top goaltender in 2009 and 2011, and the Conn Smythe Trophy as the most valuable player of the 2011 Stanley Cup playoffs.
 UVM is the only NCAA program in history to count alumni who have won both the Hart Trophy and the Vezina Trophy, as well as the only NCAA program to generate an Art Ross winner.